steilerDev/icloud-photos-sync/docs/src/get-started.md

 ## Authentication

-Since this application needs full access to a user's iCloud Photos Library, a full authentication (including Multi-Factor-Authentication) is required.
+Since this application needs full access to a user's iCloud Photos Library, a full authentication with Apple (including Multi-Factor-Authentication) is required.
+Unfortunately iCloud's application specific passwords don't support access to the iCloud Photos Library.

 Upon initial authentication, this application will register as a 'trusted device'.
 This includes the acquisition of a trust token.
-As long as this token is valid, no MFA code is necessary to authenticate.
+As long as this token is valid, no MFA code is required to authenticate.
 It seems that this token currently expires after 30 days.

-In order to only perform authentication (without syncing any assets) and validate or acquire the trust token, the [`token` command](../user-guides/cli/#token-command) can be used.
+In order to only perform authentication (without syncing any assets) and validate or acquire the trust token, the [`token` command](../user-guides/cli/#token) can be used.

+!!! tip "Concurrency"
+    Depending on the defined schedule, the container service might already perform a sync.
+In order to avoid sync collisions two instances of this application cannot access the same library concurrently, which might lead to `LibraryError (FATAL): Locked by PID 1, cannot release.` errors.

+    In case you are certain that there is no instance running (and the lock is still there, because it was not released properly previously), use the `--force` flag upon the next run to remove it.

 === "Docker"

     === "docker compose"

-        Expecting the previously defined `docker compose` service being running (through `docker compose up -d`).
+        Expecting the [previously defined `docker compose` service](#installation) being running (through `docker compose up -d`):

-        In order to execute the `token` command within the container, run the following command:

         ```
         docker exec -t photos-sync icloud-photos-sync token
         ```

-        !!! tip "Concurrency"
-            Depending on the defined schedule, the container service might already perform a sync.
-In order to avoid sync collisions two instances of this application cannot access the same library concurrently, which might lead to `LibraryError (FATAL): Locked by PID 1, cannot release.` errors.

-            In case you are certain that there is no instance running (and the lock is still there, because it was not released properly previously), use the `--force` flag upon the next run to remove it.

     === "docker run"